connervieira/Predator/DOCUMENTATION.md

             - The dash-cam video recorded will be saved to the project folder as `predator_dashcam_TIME_CHANNEL.mkv`.
                 - `TIME` is replaced by a Unix timestamp of when the file was created.
                 - `CHANNEL` is replaced by the name of the device used, as specified in the configuration.
+        - Information mode
+            - In information, Predator will run in an endless loop, displaying information based on the configuration.
+            - Depending on the configuration, Predator may also record telemetry to the `information_recording.csv` file in the root project directory.